CUB3D/ghidra-version-manager/README.md

 ```shell
 cargo install --git https://github.com/CUB3D/ghidra-version-manager
 ```

+This will download and extract the selected version.
+On linux it will create a `.desktop` entry as well.
+On MacOS it will create a launcher app in `/Applications` for spotlight integration.

 # Usage
 In places where a version is specified you can also use "default" for your selected default version or "latest" for the latest release